qadamcsqueezy/mygit/README.md

 ## `mygit config [PATH]`

-Set the location of configuration file
+Set the location of the configuration file

 ```
 USAGE